 Easily wounded, need for emotional support

 Need for consistency between abstract values and personal actions

 Resists changing activities when engrossed in own interests

 High levels of frustration when doesn’t meet standards

 Volatile temper, especially related to perceptions of failure

-Identification Process: Northern Burlington uses multiple measures to identify gifted students: the Naglieri Non-verbal Ability Test (NNAT3) & the Otis Lennon School Ability Test (OLSAT8).
-Both are nationally recognized tests used to identify giftedness.
-Both the NNAT3 & the OLSAT8 are non-verbal assessments, which means that anyone can take these tests, including twice exceptional and ELL students.
-Registration is open to all students in April; students must score within the 80th percentile (score of 8 or 9) in both tests in order to qualify for Northern Burlington’s G&T Program that services grades 7-12.
-Once identified, students’ parents are contacted and students are invited to enroll in the program or can defer enrollment as scheduling permits.
+Identification Process: Northern Burlington uses multiple measures to identify gifted students: one measure of identification is the Naglieri Non-verbal Ability Test (NNAT3), a nationally recognized test used to identify giftedness.
+The NNAT3 is a non-verbal assessment, which means that anyone can take this test, including twice-exceptional and ELL students.
+Registration is open to all students in April; students must score within the 90th percentile on the NNAT3 to advance to the next qualifying round.
+Other measures such as standardized scores and grades can be reviewed.
+Once identified, students’ parents are contacted, and students are then invited to enroll in Northern Burlington's Gifted & Talented program or can defer enrollment as scheduling permits.